pallets-eco/wtforms/docs/tutorial.rst

 Because there are minor differences between various frameworks, it is often difficult to write code examples that will work exactly the same on every framework.
-Due to this, we have opted to write this guide tailored to users of a Django-like framework with Django-like templates.
+Due to this, we have opted to write this guide tailored to users of a Django-like framework with Jinja-like templates.
 We aim to make the examples clear enough that users of any other framework will see how WTForms can be applied to their own framework.